creightonmonson/ACI_Fabric/README.md

 # ACI Fabric Infrastructure as Code

 The goal of this repo is to provide the framework to deploy and maintain an ACI fabric using Ansible, and to do so in a modular fashion.
 The organization of this repo is done in a way to maximize scalability and flexibility.
 Each role has an associated variables file in host_vars to increase readability.
-Access policy variables in the host_vars are commented out currently to test using csv files instead.
 Also, variables are organized in a way to use Loops as much as possible in the roles/tasks so that additions to the fabric configuration can be accomplished simply by adding new variables to the vars files.

 ```
 Directory Structure:

 -ACI_Hosts.yml -----------> Host File for Fabric 1 APIC
 -group_vars
-    - all.yml ----------> Contains connection variables
+    - mynetwork.yml ----------> Contains connection variables
 -host_vars    ----------> host vars split into access policies and tenant policies per fabric
     - fabric1
         - access_policies